Campaign of the Month: August 2014

 “He is within you!” she accused as black fire erupted from her hand and caught in the flesh of the kneeling Sariel.
 Engulfed, he screamed in agony as Rötschreck came upon him and he somehow rose through the air towards the ceiling.

 All save Maude then attacked her in turn, surrounding the ancient infernalist and doing everything in their power to bring her down.
-Meanwhile, the Cappadocian called upon her rituals of Mortis to try to save Sariel, enacting the Ritual of the Pallid Flame,.
-She ran after him and with a couple of great, vitae-fulled leaps she was able to make the gallery, then the ceiling of the half dome where he futiley sought a nearby apperture that opened into darkness.
+Meanwhile, the Cappadocian called upon her rituals of Mortis to try to save Sariel.
+Enacting the Ritual of the Pallid Flame she ran after him and, with a couple of great, vitae-fulled leaps she was able to first make the gallery, then the ceiling of the half dome where he fruitlessly sought a nearby apperture that opened into darkness.
 She reached out and managed to touch him with the blue fire, and then fell back to the gallery.
 The pallid flames ate away the infernal flames of the Baali Ancient, and the Toreador warrior calmed briefly as he found the tunnel and disappeared.

 Later, after Mary had fled the scene and the Concord had paid their respects to the ashes of the Patriarch, a number of them decided to find Sariel and see to his welfare.
 After finding a number of secret doors, tunnels, and ramps that honeycombed the walls of the massive subterranean church, they found him in what was obviously his haven, a small room decorated with mosaics and icons.
 Sariel lay torpid, collapsed roughly on his simple palate.
 He was a smoking, charred ruin, his eyes boiled out of his sockets and what was left of his clothing fried onto the remnants of his skin, but he still gripped the antique spatha that was gifted to him by the Patriarch.
 The Concord did their best to make him comfortable, fed him what Bloody Teeth they could spare, and left him to rest.